 "But wait", you say, "how can numbers make a physical universe?"
 Physical just means force is involved.
 E.g. move your hand to a wall, your hand is stopped by the wall, you feel a force.

 Force just means a mass changes speed.
-And mass is just a number: it only has meaning because it changes speed when other masses are near.
+(Force equals mass times acceleration, F = m a).
+Mass is just a number: it only has meaning because it changes speed when other masses are near.
 You experience speed changing simply because you (the neurons in your brain) are part of the mathematical universe.
-Force is just time and space, just numbers.
+So force is just time and space, just numbers.